shaaban01/Friends-app/README.md

 # README

+I'm Mohamad Chaaban This is my first ruby on rails project,

-This README would normally document whatever steps are necessary to get the application up and running.
+steps are necessary to get the application up and running.

 Things you may want to cover: